 If you have any dietary requirements, you need to let your hosts know!
 You will usually be eating what the hosts would usually eat, which is pretty awesome!
 Some hosts might have a problem with preparing meals for vegetarians, vegans or any other dietary requirements so avoid the disaster by asking first.
-There are a lot of great hosts out there who would be happy to make different food!
+There are a lot of great hosts out there who would be happy to make different food.

 5. What are my work hours?

-See your WWOOFing rights at Working For Accommodation and Food in New Zealand: What Are Your Rights?
+Learn more about your WWOOFing rights at Working For Accommodation and Food in New Zealand: What Are Your Rights?

 6. Do I need to sign a contract?